in

 Mimosa is a genus of about 400 herbs, shrubs, trees, and vines.
 Only one species, Mimosa pudica, is grown as a houseplant.
 Mimosa is native to dry savannahs in tropical regions worldwide.

-Get to Know Mimosa
+Get to know Mimosa

 • Plant type: Annual or short-lived perennial